What is implant dentistry?

 Does it hurt to get a dental implant?

-Your safety and comfort are our top priorities at all times, and Dr. Staples works very closely with you and your oral surgeon to ensure you are well-informed and at ease throughout your treatment.
+Your safety and comfort are our top priorities at all times, and Dr. Staples and Dr. Martz work very closely with you and your oral surgeon to ensure you are well-informed and at ease throughout your treatment.

 How much does a dental implant cost?